 Identity theft can easily be described as one of the world’s fastest growing crimes.
 This occurs when an individual obtains a victim’s personal information and uses that information for his or her benefit.
 Whether it is copying someone’s signature on a check to steal some money or a sophisticated scam encoding credit cards with stolen account numbers, identity theft comes in all forms and magnitudes.

-Whether a skimmer is used to swipe information, an individual has counterfeit, stolen or fraudulently obtained credit cards, or someone is using forged business checks, it is important to understand at what point the crime of identity theft has been committed.
+Whether a skimmer is used to swipe information, an individual has counterfeit, stolen or fraudulently obtained credit cards, or someone is using forged business checks, the identity theft defense lawyers at our New York firm know that it is important to understand at what point the crime of identity theft has been committed.
 To assume another’s identity, an individual must present himself as that other person, act as that other person or use personal identifying information.How is "Personal Information" Defined?

 It is important to note that prosecutors often have the ability to elevate the level of the charges when an individual commits identity theft along with another felony.
 For example, if an individual, without permission, signs the name of an account holder to a check and withdraws only $100, the offense is identity theft in the first degree.